-The team of professionals in charge of internal strategy focuses on providing strategic support to improve overall business strategy.
-This position also takes an all-encompassing approach when it comes to strategic decision making and ensures that all teams across an organization are aligned on future goals.
+The team of professionals in charge of the internal strategy focuses on providing strategic support to improve the overall business strategy.
+This position also takes an all-encompassing approach when it comes to strategic decision-making and ensures that all teams across an organization are aligned on future company objectives.

 - 100% of the job descriptions mentioned setting and measuring metrics (OKRs & KPIs).

 - 58% of senior roles included initiatives to “centralize data” or “standardize and distribute metrics.”